sst/guide/_chapters/handling-auth-in-serverless-apis.md

 ## Authentication Flow

-Now that we have the main pieces of our architecture in place, let's look at how it'll work in practice.
+Let's look at how the above pieces work together in practice.

 #### Sign up